-Q: In the midst of strong emotions like real raw anger, I literally forget everything and not able to control my temper.
+Q: Dear Todd, in the midst of strong emotions like real raw anger, I literally forget everything and not able to control my temper.
 What can I do to fight that?

 One thing you can try to do when you are sitting alone and have some time is to close your eyes and think of a situation in the past or a potential situation in the future that you know will trigger those heavy emotions and visualize how you wish to respond.